Ateliers et Chantiers de la Loire: Shift to building merchant ships

-Already before World War I ACL had started to built ocean liners.
+Already before World War I ACL had started to build ocean liners.
 In March 1914 it had launched the ocean liner Sphinx (151 m, 11,375 tons) for Messageries Maritimes.
 After the War it was clear that there would not be many orders for big warships in the near future.
 The logical alternative use of the slipways at Saint Nazaire would be to continue and expand the construction ocean liners.
 In 1921 ACL launched SS Lipari (9,954 tons) for Chargeurs Réunis.
 In March 1922 ACL launched SS Chantilly (152 m, 10828 tons), in November 1922 her sister SS Compiègne, and in November 1923 the third sister SS Fontainebleau.
-With the construction of these medium sized ocean liners the shipyard had successfully diversified into the market for civilian ships.
+With the construction of these medium-sized ocean liners the shipyard had successfully diversified into the market for civilian ships.
 This was all the more important because the Washington Naval Treaty of 1922 made it clear that no more battleships would be built in the near future.

 Of course ACL wanted to expand in the construction of bigger ocean liners.
 In the early 1920s there had been abandoned negotiations for an ocean liner with the Dutch Netherland Line or SMN.
 In 1923 a new tender was held by the SMN, and ACL offered for such a low price that it got the order for MS Pieter Corneliszoon Hooft, an ocean liner of 14.642 tons (21,000 tons displacement).
 The offer was made possible by an extremely low exchange rate of the French Franc, which had not yet been translated in increased cost.
 The order was also important for ACL because it was a Motor Ship, driven by Diesel engines P.C.
 Hooft would twice catch fire on the yard.
 ACL faced severe troubles to finish the ship in time, and in July 1926 she sailed to Amsterdam to be finished over there.
 In 1932 she was lost in a fire.

 In 1929 ACL laid down the ocean liner MS Georges Philippar.
 She was of a size comparable to that of P.C.
 Hooft, but profited from advances in Diesel engine technology, making her much faster.
 Georges Philippar was launched in November 1930, and was burned and lost on the return voyage of her first trip in May 1932.